fieldviewlane/outeasthomes/README.md

 - Contact form with validation
 - Modern, clean UI with smooth animations

+## Updating the Property Variable Store

+Key display and contact details are centralized in `src/config/property.ts` via the `PROPERTY_CONFIG` object.
+This acts as the main variable store for the site.

+You can edit:

+- `address`, `headline`, `bedrooms`, `bathrooms`, `squareFeet`
+- `baseRentPerPeriod`
+- `rentPeriods`: the list of seasonal rental periods shown in the rates table and dropdowns
+- `defaultPeriodId`: which period is selected by default
+- `contactEmail`: the obfuscated contact email used when the interest form is submitted

+> Note: `contactEmail` is assembled from `CONTACT_EMAIL_USER` and `CONTACT_EMAIL_DOMAIN` constants so the full address does not appear directly in the source.

+After changing these values, the home details, bottom bar, rental rates table, and interest form will all update automatically.

 ## Updating Carousel Images & Captions

 The hero carousel is implemented in `src/components/HorizontalCarousel.tsx`.